 Surprisingly, there are a lot of things you can do with these vegetables.
 Here are a few recipe ideas:

 - Serve them raw: Since they are mild in taste, you can serve them raw.
-Simply slice them thinly (or in small cubes) and add them to your salads.
+Simply slice them thinly (or in small cubes) and add them to your salad recipes.

 - Lightly sautee: Cut them in half and saute in a large skillet with a little bit of olive oil just until they are softened and turned golden brown.
 You can sautee the green leaves as well.
 However, I recommend cooking them separately.